Karan-Asija-GKM-IT/expense-tracker-docs/docs/Deployment.md

 ## Code Merge Workflow

 This project uses a simplified and automated merge workflow designed around direct branch pushes.
-The CI/CD pipeline is triggered **whenever code is pushed to the `feat/tests` branch`.
+The CI/CD pipeline is triggered whenever code is pushed to the `feat/tests` branch.
 This ensures that all updates to this branch automatically go through testing, security scanning, and deployment.

 ### 1. Branching Strategy